verilator/verilator/docs/guide/warnings.rst

    * The variable is tristate or bidirectional. (e.g., :code:`inout`).

+.. option:: STATICVAR

+   Warns that a static variable declared in a loop with declaration assignment was converted to automatic.
+Often such variables were intended to instead be declared "automatic".

+   Ignoring this warning may make Verilator differ from other simulators, which will treat the variable as static.
+Verilator may in future versions also treat the variable as static.

 .. option:: STMTDLY

    Warns that the code has a statement with a delayed time in front of it.